State's oil, gas tax collections reach all-time high

-OKLAHOMA CITY — Aided by record collections from oil and gas, gross receipts in June and for the just-ended fiscal year show the state’s economy continues to expand, said State Treasurer Randy McDaniel said Wednesday.
+OKLAHOMA CITY — Aided by record collections from the oil and gas industry, the state's gross receipts in June and for the just-ended fiscal year show that Oklahoma’s economy continues to expand, State Treasurer Randy McDaniel said Wednesday.

 June 2022 oil and gas production taxes of $171.2 million are the highest of any single month.